jina-ai/docs/chapters/peas-and-pods.rst

 Let's say we defined `parallel=3` inside a Pod, then we have 5 Peas inside the Pod.
-Traffic firstly arrive HeadPea, and the HeadPea distribute traffic two 3 peas in Parallel, finally the result will be send to TailPea.
+Traffic firstly arrive HeadPea, and the HeadPea distribute traffic two 3 peas in Parallel, and finally the result will be sent to the TailPea.

 Jina offers parallelization at different levels, such as